Awaken The Heart By Opening The Mind

 We are a group of students who aim to provide a safe place and mutual support for investigating the Buddhist teachings, primarily but not exclusively, Tibetan Buddhism.
 We aim to encourange in ourselves and others the practice of meditation.
 Our group comes under the guidance of our Lama, Ringu Tulku Rinpoche, who visits us each year in the Spring or Summer.

-We meet every Thursday evening at Hamblin Hall in Bosham, on the West Sussex, Hampshire boarder.
-We welcome all to share with us this beautiful quiet space if you wish to learn about question, reflect and debate the Buddhist teachings and meditation.
+We meet every Thursday evening at Hamblin Hall, Bosham House, Bosham on the West Sussex, Hampshire boarder.
+We welcome all to share with us this beautiful space if you wish to learn about question, reflect and debate the Buddhist teachings and meditation.

 OUR AIMS ARE TO